mkiser/WTFJHT/faq.md

 **TOTAL MONTHLY COST:**

-\$3,539 (hosting, email, tools, etc.)
+\$3,546 (hosting, email, tools, etc.)
 \$3,000 (freelancers)
-\$6,757 (my labor)
+\$7,385 (my labor)
-Subtotal: \$13,296
+Subtotal: \$13,931

-\+ \$1,994 (risk adjustment)
+\+ \$2,089 (risk adjustment)

-<strong>Grand Total: $15,290</strong>.
+<strong>Grand Total: $16,020</strong>.

 As you can see, nobody is getting rich here.
 It's not like there's a WTF 401(k) plan, paid time off, sick leave, or perks, let alone full-time employees.
 The truth is that while it's nice to work from home, it's also lonely.
-Someday I'd like to afford employees.
+Someday I'd like to afford coworkers and an office that's not in my basement.

 I hope this transparency addresses any concerns you may have and demonstrates why your support is critical to keeping WTF Just Happened Today going strong.
 So, please [become a member today](https://whatthefuckjusthappenedtoday.com/membership/).